yetanotherco/aligned_layer/docs/developer_guides/1_using_aligned_on_your_app.md

 You can find the example of the smart contract that verifies the proof was verified in Aligned in the [Quiz Verifier Contract](../../examples/zkquiz/contracts/src/VerifierContract.sol).

-Note that the contract has and checks that the verification key commitment is the same as the program elf.
+Note that the contract checks that the verification key commitment is the same as the program elf.
 ```solidity
 require(elfCommitment == provingSystemAuxDataCommitment, "ELF does not match");
 ```